-Test automation is a very important part of overall Testing strategy of a product.
+Test automation is a very important part of the overall Testing strategy of a product.
 But who owns it?
 Testers?
-Special skilled professionals?
+Specially skilled professionals?
 Developers?
 Who?

 Teams within a Team

-Developer, Tester are the roles created because of required skill-sets and the job expectations.
-A scrum team usually combine people from both of these roles.
-Roles can be many, but the feeling of team must be, ONE.
+Developer, Tester is the roles created because of required skill-sets and job expectations.
+A scrum team usually combines people from both of these roles.
+Roles can be many, but the feeling of the team must be, ONE.

 In Team, developers and testers shouldn't have physiological boundaries between them based on the roles.
 They belong to one team with the Common End Goal.

 Over time, the role definitions of Developer and Tester are changing.
 We have been seeing various types of developer roles like front-end, back-end, full-stack, and many more.
 Similarly in testing, manual, automation, performance, etc.

 We have been seeing the emerging need for a completely new role definition called, SDET which stands for Software Development Engineer in Test (or Software Design Engineer in Test).
 If you dive deeper into SDET, it is much more than the usual Developer and Tester role.